alesordo/alesordo.github.io/pages/about.md

 ## **About Me**

-I'm Alessio, a 24-year-old Computer and Automation Engineering student from Italy. :wave:
+I'm Alessio, a 24-year-old Computer and Automation Engineering student from Italy :wave:.

 I'll complete my studies in October 2023 and am currently employed as an intern at the Nimbus Research Centre in Cork - Ireland.